Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 Muslims are not permitted to eat pig products, so you may struggle to find pork in some areas; however, it’s still around.

-Can I Find Vegetarian/Vegan Food in Sumatra?
+Can I Find Vegetarian or Vegan Food in Sumatra?

 Tofu and tempeh are readily available at all the warungs, and there’s a wide range of veggies to keep dishes hearty and filling.

-Being vegan is just as easy; because dairy isn’t a commonly consumed food type, you’ll have no trouble avoiding it.
+Being vegan is just as easy: because dairy isn’t a commonly consumed food type, you’ll have no trouble avoiding it.
 Eggs do tend to be thrown into most dishes though, so make sure you specify “tidak telur” (no egg) to make it clear.

 Enjoy a coconut milk-based curry, tofu sambal (tofu and rice with rich tomato sauce) or Gado Gado – a delicious peanut satay dish served with tofu and veggies (and often eggs).